 A master’s degree in finance degree takes two years to complete.
 It is an advanced program that expands upon the fundamentals of finance by focusing on specialized areas of finance.

-A master’s degree in finance will set you apart from your bachelor’s degree counterparts and also give you an advantage over your competition in the finance job market.
+A master’s degree in finance will set you apart from your bachelor’s degree counterparts and give you an advantage over your competition in the finance job market.

 Top Finance Schools